Bill 115 breaches the Canadian Charter of Rights and Freedoms

 Court: “Ontario over ran the rights of the employees”

-The Superior Court of Justice has determined that Bill 115 violates the Canadian Charter of Rights and Freedoms.
+In OPSEU v.
+Ontario, the Superior Court of Justice determined that Bill 115 violated the Canadian Charter of Rights and Freedoms.

 In September 2012, the Government of Ontario passed Bill 115 – the so-called Putting Students First Act.
 Bill 115 required that any collective agreement negotiated between a school board and a teachers’ bargaining agent was required to be consistent with a memorandum of understanding the Government had negotiated with the Ontario English Catholic Teachers’ Association (OECTA).
 If they did not, a collective agreement consistent with the OECTA memorandum of understanding would be imposed by the Government.
 The same requirement applied to educational workers.